2Mex

-Alejandro Ocana, better known by his stage name 2Mex, is a rapper from Los Angeles, California.
-He is a member of The Visionaries and Of Mexican Descent.
-He has collaborated with underground hip hop artists such as Jel, Omid, Thavius Beck, Factor, Radioinactive, and Isaiah "Ikey" Owens.
-He is a member of the Project Blowed crew, and he is affiliated with Shape Shifters.
+Alejandro Ocana (born in 1973), better known by his stage name 2Mex, is an American rapper.
+He is a member of The Visionaries and of Mexican Descent.
+He has collaborated with underground hip hop artists such as Jel, Omid, Thavius Beck, Factor Chandelier, Radioinactive, and Isaiah "Ikey" Owens.

 History

-2Mex attended the Good Life Cafe open mic nights in 1992.
-Around that time, he founded Of Mexican Descent with Xololanxinxo.
+2Mex attended the Good Life Cafe open mic nights in 1992, which played a significant role in shaping his early career.
+In 1998, he released his first album with The Visionaries, as well as the debut album of Of Mexican Descent.
+He was also featured on the Omid compilation album Beneath the Surface.

-In 1998, he released his first album with The Visionaries as well as the first Of Mexican Descent album, and he was featured on the OD (Omid) compilation album Beneath the Surface.
-In 1999, he was featured (with Xololanxinxo as Of Mexican Descent) on the Fat Jack compilation album Cater to the DJ, and he released his first solo album Fake It Till You Make It as The Mind Clouders with producer Mums the Word.
-In 2000, he was featured (as a member of the Afterlife Crew) on the Afterlife Records compilation Declaration of an Independent.
+In 1999, 2Mex was featured (along with Xololanxinxo as Of Mexican Descent) on the Fat Jack compilation album Cater to the DJ.
+That same year, he released his first solo album, Fake It Till You Make It, as part of The Mind Clouders, with producer Mums the Word.

+In 2000, 2Mex was featured as a member of the Afterlife Crew on the Afterlife Records compilation Declaration of an Independent.
 He then released B-Boys in Occupied Mexico on Mean Street in 2001.
 Sweat Lodge Infinite was released on Temporary Whatever in 2003.
 The self-titled album, 2Mex, was released in 2004.
 He released My Fanbase Will Destroy You on Strange Famous Records in 2010.
 It features guest appearances from Murs, Prince Po, Busdriver and Nobody.
 In 2016, one of his legs was amputated due to complications from diabetes.
 He addressed the loss and other struggles in the 2017 album Lospital.

-Film

-2Mex is featured in Ava DuVernay's documentary This Is the Life, chronicling the Good Life Cafe in South Central, Los Angeles.
-The Good Life Cafe is the open-mic workshop where he first performed with Of Mexican Descent in 1992.

-Publications

-In 2021, 2Mex released a book called Word Murder, which features lyrics for 70 songs, 30 unreleased poems, a detailed biography, and photography by Gadzooks and Brian "B+" Cross.